DHRUV-SHERE/MachineLearningPractical2025/README.md

 <h2>📌 Note</h2>
 <p>
 These implementations were completed as part of the Machine Learning course in Semester 5.
-All files are written in Python using Jupyter Notebook and follow hands-on lab-based instructions.
+All files are written in Python using Google Collab Notebook and follow hands-on lab-based instructions.
 </p>

 ---